 Almost one fifth of all new hires come from referrals, yet only 3% of applicants use them.
 See more in our guide: Recruiting and Hiring Stats HR Pros Must Know in 2017

-End Your Reference Letter with this or Fail
+End Your Reference Letter With a Request

 Bad news: Your applicant didn't get the job.

 Now she's crying to her Facebook friends about how hopeless everything seems.

 If you'd known how to write a letter of reference ending, she'd be set.